hpx2024/Dual-Attention/01.Instance-Level/readme.md

 python 1_generate_data.py --exp_env 2
 ```

+# 3. Train and Test

-## Step 2: Train and Test the Model for MILP Feasibility
+## 3.1 Train and Test the Model for MILP Feasibility

 Train the model to predict feasibility on the training set and evaluate it on testing set: